andymac-2/notepad/_posts/2019-09-17-shared_mutability_part_2.md

 }
 ```

-The start time of a `Task` is the maximum of all of it's children's end times.
+The start time of a `Task` is the maximum of all of its children's end times.
 The end time is just the start time plus the duration of the task.

 As you can see, `start_time` accesses every dependency in turn to get a result.
 In our small example this will be trivial, but in more complicated graphs, we could perform an exponentially increasing number of calls.
 We are not allowed to cache the results, because some other part of our program could modify one of the other tasks, and make the start and end times invalid.